 There are 2 Pennsbury’s Recycling Center Dumpsters that are clearly marked and can be found at the following locations:

 - Intersection of Carriage Circle and Pennsbury Blvd South

 - Across from condo units addressed as 500-554 Carriage Circle (buildings 22 and 23)

 Our recycling company does not want the recycled items in plastic bags.
 They want all items in the dumpster to be loose.
-You may still bring items to the dumpster in bags, but please dump out the items into the dumpster and then throw in the empty bag.
+You may still bring items to the dumpster in bags, but please dump out the items into the dumpster.

 The following items should not be placed in the Recycling Center dumpsters:

 |· Regular Trash||· Plastic Bags with Pet Waste||· Food Waste|

 |· Food Wrappers & Bags||· Tissues / Kleenex||· Chip & Snack Bags|

 |· Paint Containers||· Window/Auto Glass||· Wax Coated Drink Containers|

 |· Frozen Food Bags||· Used Paper Plates||· Carbon Paper|